kk0mtl/LMETKF/README.md

 **An Improved Local Ensemble Transform Kalman Filter with Model Space Covariance Localization**

-The materials include the Lorenz-96 model code, implementations of the LETKF, GETKF, LMETKF, LMETKF-Z, and LMETKF-noLoc algorithms, processed experimental outputs, and Python scripts for analyzing the results and generating the figures.
+The available files include include the Lorenz-96 model code, implementations of the LETKF, GETKF, LMETKF, LMETKF-Z, and LMETKF-noLoc algorithms, processed experimental outputs, and Python scripts for analyzing the results and generating the figures.
 The experiments used synthetic observations generated from the Lorenz-96 nature run; no external observational datasets were used.

 ## Figure generation